Katharine Feilden (1864–1954)

 Right: Cecil Henry Feilden (1906–1983), Miss Feilden’s nephew

 In 1915, Miss Feilden paid for the construction of two wooden huts comprising forty beds at the Wingfield Convalescent Home, enabling it to open its doors to soldiers with orthopaedic injuries.
-This marked the beginning of the Nuffield Orthopedic Centre.
+This marked the beginning of the Nuffield Orthopaedic Centre.
 In 1913 she had joined the Committee of the original Wingfield Hospital, which during its early pioneering days was under the direction of her great friend the late Mr G. R. Girdlestone.

 Further substantial donations followed and in 1917 the 22-bed Feilden Ward opened with rooms for serious cases and a small operating theatre.
 The same year she became the Commandant of the Wingfield Military Hospital (as it then became known), a post she held until 1920.
 In 1936 another endowment enabled the creation of the Feilden Nursing Scholarship, which is still awarded annually.